-- Ask yourself: Is there a way I/my organization can support the local work of the senator or representative?
-Try to determine common ground and mutual interest. - Meeting a member of Congress can seem daunting.
-It's okay to be excited, but don't let it scare you.
-The more prepared you feel, the better the meeting will go.
+- Ask yourself: Is there a way I/my organization can support the work of the senator or representative?
+Try to determine common ground and mutual interest. - Meeting a member of Congress can be both exciting and intimidating.
+The best thing you can do is prepare in advance and demonstrate your passion and dedication to the issues.